Industrial Engineering Degree

 Industrial Engineering fuses engineering, business, and communications, drawing upon computer science, math, production management, process control, and psychology.
 Industrial engineers have the technical training and understanding of people to make improvements in efficiency and quality in any setting.
 The Bachelor of Science in Industrial Engineering prepares students to work in a limitless variety of industries, including technology, health care, communications, manufacturing, and government—you will be equipped to make an impact in the career path of your choice.

 Many are misled by the term “Industrial Engineer.”
 “Industrial” does not mean just manufacturing—it encompasses telecommunications, computing, service industries, and human relations as well.
 While it has long been known that industrial engineers have the technical training to make improvements in a manufacturing setting, now it is increasingly recognized that these same skills provide a systematic technique to evaluate and improve efficiency and quality in any setting.

 Industrial Engineers eliminate waste of time, money, materials, energy, and other commodities; strain on workers and the environment; and save companies money.
 More and more organizations are hiring industrial engineers and promoting them into management positions.

 The Industrial Engineering Bachelor of Science degree program is distinguished by its flexibility—it offers students an opportunity to develop expertise in a variety of domains.

 The technical portion of the industrial engineering curriculum is designed as a sequence of increasingly specialized coursework.

 First-year students master the basics of math, chemistry, and physics.

 Second-year students begin fundamental engineering courses such as statics, dynamics, statistics, and strength of materials.

-Third-year students take a core of industrial engineering courses and begin their chosen area of specialization in one of five Track Options:
+Third-year students take a core of industrial engineering courses and begin their chosen area of specialization in one of seven Track Options:

 - Operations Research